AscendingPassage.com HOME PAGE.

 boat close to the walls to distinguish the hieroglyphs and rigid gods

-which are engraved there as finely as by the burin.
+which are engraved there.
 These walls,

 washed for nearly four years by the inundation, have already taken on